 The Trio and Sandy The Storm Of The Shore

 Samson was a Saint Bernard, known well by the surf-side shore town of Seaside Heights, New Jersey, for many years.
 Samson was always at the side of a scruffy old guy named Sid.
 Now, Sid had also made a name for himself in this community.
 He would sit on a boardwalk bench with a rolling basket and work amid the ocean breeze.
 He was an artisan who enjoyed watching the people's diversity strolling up and down the long-standing boards.
 Sid was a short, slumped-over, gray-haired, bearded gentleman.
 He donned a sports coat, regardless of the temperature.
 Sid was a fan of wine bottle creations, making his favorite workpieces from those bottles of cobalt blue glass.
-He would create various seascapes and other images as he would etch or paint the thick blue glass with meticulous precision and adherence to detail.
+He would create various seascapes and other images to etch or paint the thick blue glass with meticulous precision and adherence to detail.

-Sid’s parents had come to America when he was just an infant hoping to offer their young family the American Dream.
-His father taught him to honor God, work hard, and respect others while humble and thankful.
-He often reminded Sid, “To always look back to where he came from and forward to where God desired him to be.”
+Sid's parents had come to America when he was just an infant hoping to offer their young family the American Dream.
+Instead, his father taught him to honor God, work hard, and respect others while humble and thankful.
+He often reminded Sid, "To always look back to where he came from and forward to where God desired him to be."
 He grew up in a Newark, New Jersey, row home.
-These small Jersey towns were places where people knew everyone, and secrets were minimal due to the living situational closeness.
+These small Jersey towns were where people knew everyone, and secrets were minimal due to the living situational closeness.

 Sid was familiar with the clamoring of neighborhood ladies as they hollered after one another's children.
 The boy was often delivered to his young mother by one of the Italian grandmothers on the block.
 The young man's ear was secure and held between an older woman's wrinkled and yet stiff, firm fingers.
 Sid was one of the many boys who would finish the chores and then meet up in the alleyways for a stickball pickup game.

 This community raised their children with family values and a passionate work ethic, and they did it together.
-After his upbringing, it was no surprise that Sid would chomp at the bit to head out independently.
-At sixteen, he would get a summer position working at the Renault Winery in Egg Harbor Township, New Jersey.
+So after his upbringing, it was no surprise that Sid would chomp at the bit to head out independently.
+At sixteen, he would get a summer working at the Renault Winery in Egg Harbor Township, New Jersey.
 He knew this would be a great place to gain experience, and he also knew he could make a decent income in return for hard work.

 The first summer at the winery, Sid worked in many capacities.
 He was coming to the winery in 1966; this year, the chateau-style hospitality house was famous and well-known for some twenty-plus years.
 This summer, a museum became a beloved addition to the property.
 The eloquent owner was Maria, Sister of John D'Agostino, who had taken over the winery after her brother's passing in 1948.
 This year 1966, she created a museum on the property where she displayed her collection of wine glass art, some dating back to the thirteenth century.
 Maria entrusted young Sid during his first summer to be the polisher of the wine glass collection.